dessalines/essays/why_not_signal.md

 This is also why it's impossible for anonymous or Internet-only activists to use Signal: by giving others their phone number, they give away their full name and address.

 [Privacy advocates stress that services need to minimize "linkability"](https://www.youtube.com/watch?v=ACI7zZGgi80):  the less identifiers that link to your real identity, the better.
+Signal forgoes this requirement in favor of easy onboarding, and connecting to your existing contacts and message history.
+That might be acceptable for an Apple or Whatsapp, but shouldn't be for one marketing itself to activists as "secure".

 Signal also allows you to be discoverable via your phone number, without your consent.
 Law enforcement officials frequently add the phone numbers of suspects, or groups of suspects to their own signal app, and signal will happily tell them which of their suspects are using signal.